-Note: Our tax lesson is not as step-by-step as our LLC formation lessons, due to the uniqueness and variation among businesses.
+Note: Our tax lesson is not as step-by-step as our other Minnesota LLC formation lessons, due to the uniqueness and variation among businesses.
 Taxes are usually not as straightforward as forming an LLC in Minnesota, and therefore, the information below is an overview, and not a comprehensive guide.

 You will likely need to hire a tax professional to make sure you meet all your Minnesota state and local tax obligations.
 We recommend using Thumbtack.

 Information about Minnesota taxes for LLCs

 Minnesota Tax ID Number

 Minnesota Economic and Employment Development: Tax ID Numbers

 Register your LLC for a Minnesota Tax ID Number (and sales tax, if applicable)

 NAICS Code (necessary for Minnesota Tax ID Number)

 Minnesota Economic and Employment Development: Business Tax Liabilities